timetre/markdown-cv/index.md

 `Oct.
 2018 - now`
 __Blablacar__, Software engineer monetization, Paris

-- Enhancing & developing the payment and billing platform of Blablacar.
+- Enhancing & developing the payment and billing platform of Blablacar
+- Working on the unified observability, SLI/SLO/SLA, in close collaboration with the SRE team
 - Redesigning the entire monetization brick out of the monolyth
 - Leading the way towards the Russian monetization
-- Scrum master, restrospective, sprint planning, grooming
+- Bus payment re-integration
+- As a scrum master: in charge of the animation of most of our agile rituals like restrospectives, sprint plannings, groomings
+- Close collaboration with the product team and the managerial stack in order to
+    - Build roadmaps
+    - Animate and participate to our project's story mappings
+    - Build timelines with demonstrable milestones.
+Iterate to refine our plans
+    - Manage the jira board and create all the epics to provide the best visibility
+    - Communicate to the stackeholders about the ongoing projects
+    - Organize demos to be presented at the end of each sprint
+    - Organize the project's communication, both written and spoken

 Stack
 - Java 11